gigasquid/wonderland-clojure-katas/README.md

 If you don't have Leiningen installed yet.
 Follow these [instructions](http://leiningen.org/) to get it.

-For example, to get started on the _doublets_ kata first.
+For example, to get started on the _alphabet-cipher_ kata first.

 1. Clone or Fork this repo
-2. cd `doublets`
+2. cd `alphabet-cipher`
 3. run `lein test`
 4. Check out the doublet instructions in the _README.md_.
 5. Add the code in the source files to make the tests pass.